Lofty253/GNW-Stuff/README.md

 # GNW Stuff
-these are the domains for my new project GNW (great new web) their in domains.json
+these are the domains for my new project GNW (great new web), they're in domains.json